6238/2020-unified/README.md

 **One combined repository for Popcorn Penguins 6238 in the 2020 Infinite Recharge Season**

+### This repository is now archived and read-only.

 Run `./update` in the root (2020-unified) directory to update all submodules (macOS/Linux only).
 To allow running the command without the `./`, copy the `update` executable to `/usr/local/bin/`.

 ## Table of Contents